FAQ / INFO

 Yes!
 Just try and stop us!
 Trans-Savoie is Ali’s passion-project of a lifetime, and the new 50/50 event really is the one we’ve been waiting for – for too long already!
 If you are in any doubt of our commitment to this event, you might feel confident that the little-sister event of the Trans-Savoie – Enduro2 – has gone ahead successfully both in 2020 and 2021 in spite of huge uncertainty and numerous challenges.
 Whilst of course, government or external intervention may yet still prevent the event from going ahead…we can’t imagine what would, short of a return to full and unlimited lockdown situation in France.. (which does not seem in any way likely, at this time).

 These are changing on a daily basis – so much so that its not prudent to update them here – the below is unchanged since 2021, at this stage.
+However, it now looks like travel, testing and COVID-Passport regulations will be further relaxed by August 2022.

 The official French government website offers all the info you need, in English.